CompletelyUnbelievable/ChangeOutage/BetterDiscord101/ImageIssues/README.md

 <html style="background-color: black; color: white;">
-<a href="https://completelyunbelievable.github.io/ThemeResource/BetterDiscord101/ImageIssues/ImageIssuesExample.html">Sometimes Gifs are more than they seem click here to see.</a>
+<div><a href="https://completelyunbelievable.github.io/ThemeResource/BetterDiscord101/ImageIssues/ImageIssuesExample.html">Sometimes Gifs are more than they seem click here to see.</a></div>

-User BloodPSTL (118854717370531846) was having issues getting an image to work on a modified version of the Dark Matter theme, this show why images might not be centered correctly with CSS.
+<div>User BloodPSTL (118854717370531846) was having issues getting an image to work on a modified version of the Dark Matter theme, this show why images might not be centered correctly with CSS.</div>

 This is what it looks like:
 <div><img src="https://i.imgur.com/bRMaNZT.gif"></div>